w-rahul/duo-studio-website/README.md

-# This is a Duo Studio website clone
+# This is a Duo Studio website clone.
 <br>
 Author - rahul